stephaneVercouillieBMID/slate/source/index.html.md

 **request** | Optional | This parameter enables OpenID Connect requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
 The parameter value is a Request Object value, as specified in [Section 6.1](http://openid.net/specs/openid-connect-core-1_0.html#RequestObject).
 It represents the request as a JWT whose Claims are the request parameters.
 **request_uri** | Unsupported | Refer to [JWTRequest](http://openid.net/specs/openid-connect-core-1_0.html#JWTRequests)

-Please note that it is possible to provide redundant i
+Please note that it is possible to provide redundant information

 The Request Object is a JWT token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519), which contains the following properties: